kahikatea-2021/Loyal-App/README.md

 npm start
 ```

-If you encounter a problem starting the app after running ```npm start``` stating Expo CLI is not working then follow these steps:
+If you encounter a problem starting the app after running ```npm start``` stating Expo CLI is not working, then follow these steps:

 ```
 sudo npm install --global expo-cli